ashwinpathak20/ashwinpathak20.github.io/_pages/cv.md

 {% include base_path %}

-I am first year student at Georgia Tech studying MS CS with ML specialisation.
+I am MS CS student at Georgia Tech studying with ML specialisation.

 I have 2 years experience at Amazon in full-stack development.
 Skilled in Java, Python, C++.
 Strong media and communication professional with a Bachelor's degree focused in computer science and engineering from International Institute of Information Technology.